FLASH SALE: For a limited time, save up to 15% OFF the Go San Francisco Pass! Follow the link for details.

 - Bridge 2 Bridge Cruise – $44

 That’s $174.18 right there, which is the cost of the 3-day pass.
 At that point, any other attractions you do are effectively free!
 See how easy it is to get your money’s worth?
 Doing 2-3 a day will save you quite a chunk of change.

 Top Reasons to Get the Go San Francisco Pass

 Save Money on San Francisco Attractions

 The number one reason to buy the Go San Francisco Pass is the incredible savings opportunity.
 It’s so easy to get value from this pass – even doing two attractions a day can save you money, provided you choose some of the more expensive options.
-If you go for at least the 3-day pass and do 3+ attractions a day, you can save a ton of money – up to 60%!
+If you go for at least the 3-day pass and do 3+ attractions a day, you can save a ton of money – nearly 60%!

 The pass is truly unlimited because there is no purse value.
 The more you do, the more you save.

 Theme parks are a big draw in California, and I like that the Go San Francisco Pass includes two.
 Six Flags and California’s Great America are the two most expensive options on the pass, so choosing one or both will help you ramp up your savings.
 Note that they’re an hour and a half away from each other, so you wouldn’t want to visit them both on the same day.